Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

-\item \emph{Neutron star kicks}, resulting from a supernova explosion, could have the binary neutron star system move out of its supernova remnants (polluted with Fe and Ni), and the merger event could take part in galactic regions unpolluted by Fe from earlier supernovae in the region of the final merger.
+\item \emph{Neutron star kicks}, resulting from a supernova explosion, could have the binary neutron star system move out of its supernova remnants (polluted with Fe and Ni), and the merger event could take place in galactic regions unpolluted by Fe from earlier supernovae.
 This could permit the ejection of r-process matter in environments with a lower [Fe/H], also in the case of neutron star mergers.
-Preliminary simulations with stochastic inhomogeneous models (as in 1.) are able to reproduce observations, if coalescence delay times are as short as 1 Myr.
+Preliminary simulations with stochastic inhomogeneous models (see above) are able to reproduce observations, if coalescence delay times are as short as 1 Myr.

-\item Another option is that early on, in \emph{galactic substructures of the size of dwarf galaxies}, different star formation rates can exist combined with a loss of nucleosynthesis ejecta out of these galaxies due to smaller gravity.
+\item Another option is that early on, in \emph{galactic substructures of the size of dwarf galaxies}, different star formation rates can exist, combined with a loss of nucleosynthesis ejecta out of these galaxies due to smaller gravity.
 This can shift the behavior of the [Eu/Fe] ratio as a function of metallicity [Fe/H] to lower metallicities.
 When also considering a statistical distribution of (down to small) coalescence timescales in the individual substructures, the low-metallicity observations could possibly be matched, while the merging of these substructures within the early Galaxy at later times can be made consistent with the [Eu/Fe] decline (similar to alpha elements) at $\text{[Fe/H]}=-1$.
+However, it should be noted that also in dwarf galaxies indications for two different sources, an early quick and a delayed r-process contribution exist.

-\item In somewhat simpler galactic evolution models, employing the instantaneous mixing approximation and \emph{coalescence delay time distributions following a $t^{-1}$ power law}, as expected from population synthesis studies and statistics of short duration gamma-ray bursts, apparently no model can reproduce the metallicity dependence of the r-process/Fe abundance ratios with neutron star mergers alone.
+\item In somewhat simpler galactic evolution models, employing the instantaneous mixing approximation (IMA) and \emph{coalescence delay time distributions following a $t^{-1}$ power law}, as expected from population synthesis studies and statistics of short duration gamma-ray bursts, apparently no model can reproduce the metallicity dependence of the r-process/Fe abundance ratios with neutron star mergers alone.
+But further constraints on the delay time distribution, and considering hot and cold phases of the interstellar medium might help.

-\item The discussion above underlines, that it is still inconclusive whether binary compact mergers alone can explain low metallicity observations, although they are probably responsible for the dominant amount of r-process products in the solar system and present Galaxy. \emph{When introducing an additional component which acts at lowest metallicities, this yields a perfect fit to observations}.
-The detection of actinide boost stars, found in particular at metallicities as low as $\text{[Fe/H]}\approx -3$, supports the argument for such an additional component with different nucleosynthesis conditions being active at such low metallicities.

 \end{enumerate}